fabiomarcullo/Project_1_Climate_Action_Goals/README.md

 - We were also planning to talk about target 13.a” *Implement the commitment undertaken by developed-country parties to the United Nations Framework Convention on Climate Change to a goal of mobilizing jointly $100 billion annually by 2020 from all sources to address the needs of developing countries in the context of meaningful mitigation actions and transparency on implementation and fully operationalize the Green Climate Fund through its capitalization as soon as possible* ” in a Canadian perspective but only world is available.

-- Another difficulty involved reading the UN API file which we decided to leave out and focus on the weather API.
+- Another difficulty involved reading the UN API file which we decided to leave out and focus on the Canada weather API.

 ## Conclusion